hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 This presentation is an introduction to Dotty / Scala 3 and an overview of many features.

-It covers those features which I deem most important for Scala developers.
+It covers those features which I deem most important for Scala application developers.

 For detailed information see the [Dotty documentation](https://dotty.epfl.ch/docs/index.html).

 The code examples are partly my own.
-I took many examples (unchanged or modified) from the Dotty Documentation.
+I also took many examples (unchanged or modified) from the Dotty Documentation.

 The presentation also contains many links to specific chapters in the Dotty docs.